cytomining/cytominer-database/README.rst

 Cytominer-Database is currently limited to the following measurement file kinds:
 Cells.csv, Cytoplasm.csv, Nuclei.csv, Image.csv, Object.csv.
-The [filenames] section in the configuration file saves the correct basename of existing measurement files (this may be important in the case of inconsistent capitalization).
+The [filenames] section in the configuration file saves the correct basename of existing measurement files.
+This may be important in the case of inconsistent capitalization.

 The [database_engine] section
 -----------------------------